deepfence/golang_deepfence_sdk/client/docs/ModelContainer.md

 `func (o *ModelContainer) UnsetProcesses()`

 UnsetProcesses ensures that no value is present for Processes, not even an explicit nil
+### GetSecretLatestScan

+`func (o *ModelContainer) GetSecretLatestScan() string`

+GetSecretLatestScan returns the SecretLatestScan field if non-nil, zero value otherwise.

+### GetSecretLatestScanOk

+`func (o *ModelContainer) GetSecretLatestScanOk() (*string, bool)`

+GetSecretLatestScanOk returns a tuple with the SecretLatestScan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecretLatestScan

+`func (o *ModelContainer) SetSecretLatestScan(v string)`

+SetSecretLatestScan sets SecretLatestScan field to given value.

 ### GetSecretScanStatus

 `func (o *ModelContainer) GetSecretScanStatus() string`